 Wondering about how to explain other key maths vocabulary to your children?
 Check out our Primary Maths Dictionary, or try these:

-You can find plenty of worksheets for primary school pupils on the Third Space Learning Maths Hub.
+You can find addition and subtraction worksheets for KS1 & KS2 primary school pupils here.

 Online 1-to-1 maths lessons trusted by schools and teachers